mrocklin/blog/_posts/work/2019-05-18-maintainer.md

 Everything.
 [They're awesome.](https://matthewrocklin.com/blog/work/2016/08/25/supporting-users)

 Others aren't as awesome.
-They ask for a lot of your time to help them solve their problems that have little to do with your software.
+They ask for a lot of your time to help them solve problems that have little to do with your software.
 You probably can't solve every problem well, and working on their problems steals important time away that you could be spending improving documentation